Mapping Future Imaginaries – Global

 Dr Lenine Bourke

-Lenine is a freelance artist and consultant, with a long and varied career in the arts and cultural sectors nationally and internationally, leading various organisations and projects.
+Lenine is a freelance artist and consultant with a long and varied career in the arts and cultural sectors nationally and internationally, leading various organisations and projects.
 Lenine is an engaging and skilled practitioner and arts executive who has deliberately developed a career across a wide variety of art forms, research, policy development, writing and service delivery.
-She’s worked on projects worldwide and most recently established The Walking Neighbourhood project, a performative work which explores young children’s geographies in their local environments.
+She’s worked on projects worldwide and most recently established The Walking Neighbourhood project, a performative work that explores young children’s geographies in their local environments.

 Email me: lenine@thewalkingneighbourhood.com.au